In 1994, a horrific accident almost ended in tragedy for Mick Foley. This story is not for the faint of heart. And who said wrestling was fake?

-MICK FOLEY: How He Lost His Ear During a Match
+Mick Foley Describes How He Lost His Ear in a Match Against Vader

 "Vader, the real-life Leon White, was in 1994 the greatest monster in the business.

 "Guys were terrified of him.
 His style was the stiffest in all wrestling.